urbanopt/urbanopt.github.io/resources/example.md

 ![example_project_layout](../doc_files/building_types_ISO_no_res.jpg)

 The example project can be installed via the Command Line Interface with the following command.
-For more information, visit the [Usage Examples](run_project.md) page.
+For more information, visit the [Getting Started](../getting_started/getting_started) page.

 ```terminal
 uo create --project-folder <path/to/PROJECT_DIRECTORY_NAME>